anjackson/anjackson.github.io/content/blog/2025-01-05-tightrope.md

 Laptop hooked up.
 Apron donned.
 Wooden spoon in hand.
 I was ready for the [Great Preservation Bake-Off: Dessert (File Format and Other Identification, Characterization, Validation)](https://www.archief.vlaanderen.be/archief/records/dossiers/5acb210228ce4315ae650812d056a482329eb83ed2dc42398a51505dc153be81/documents/4d45be085fff4ea5afe21bd5121530e941e01b90f3204f9cb130fb3682839751).
 I've not done a live demonstration before, and the nine minutes allocated to [Understanding your collections with the DigiPres Workbench](https://www.digipres.org/publications/ipres/ipres-2024/papers/understanding-your-collections-with-the-digipres-workbench/) rushed by.
 I think I spoke too quickly, but I think it went... _fine_.
 I wasn't even totally 100% completely thrown by having to refuse a phone call while flailing in the middle of the partially practiced patter.

-I enjoyed all the other demonstrations, but I particularly linked the [DROID Bake-off](https://www.digipres.org/publications/ipres/ipres-2024/papers/droid-bake-off/) demo by Steve Daly.
+I enjoyed all the other demonstrations, but I particularly liked the [DROID Bake-off](https://www.digipres.org/publications/ipres/ipres-2024/papers/droid-bake-off/) demo by Steve Daly.
 Not only did I learn a few things about DROID's latest features, I also picked up some handy tricks for working on Windows!

 From the parallel world of [_Evolving Preservation Strategies by Continuous Learning and Adaptation_](https://www.archief.vlaanderen.be/archief/records/dossiers/5acb210228ce4315ae650812d056a482329eb83ed2dc42398a51505dc153be81/documents/b27936ff02184e1fbce3a6cbad4e50932f2972e78ce34bdf91e5c1f936647db4) I also loved [The BnF data-driven policy for legal deposit of born-digital sound](https://www.digipres.org/publications/ipres/ipres-2024/papers/the-bnf-data-driven-policy-for-legal-deposit-of-born-digital-sou/) and [Utilizing workflows as roadmaps in new digital preservation programs](https://www.digipres.org/publications/ipres/ipres-2024/papers/utilizing-workflows-as-roadmaps-in-new-digital-preservation-prog/).
 The former echoed my own experiences from indexing the UK Web Archive and how we need to iterate and experiment in order to understand the collection, so that policy and possibility can reflect and influence each other.
 The latter presentation complimented this nicely, by showing how clever forms of documentation can act as a precise communication medium that supports teams as they refine their requirements in the light of reality.